spaceaphid1/CompBioLabsAndHomework/Labs/Lab08/README.md

 * the number of generations to be calculated over (_t_)
 * the initial population size (_n_)

-The user must enter these values **_inside_** the parentheses of _growthFunc_ on line X, where the prompt "_Inputs in parentheses below, in this order: r, K, t, n_" can be seen.
+The user must enter these values **_inside_** the parentheses of _growthFunc_ on line 25, where the prompt "_Inputs in parentheses below, in this order: r, K, t, n_" can be seen.
 Once the values have been entered, execute the function and let the magic happen!

 #### Results of executing _growthFunc_ has been executed
 Once the user has executed the function with their desired initial conditions, two things will be generated: